eerotal/LibreSignage/README.rst

   can pass ``NOHTMLDOCS=y`` if you don't want to generate any HTML documentation.

-install-deps
-  Install the *composer* and *npm* dependencies needed for building LibreSignage.
-This target is a prerequisite of ``configure`` so it's not necessary to run it manually.

 configure
   Generate a LibreSignage build configuration file.
 You need to use ``TARGET=[target]`` to select a build target to use.
 You can also optionally use ``PASS=[pass]`` to pass any target specific arguments to the build configuration script.
-The recognized targets are:

-  * apache2-debian

-      * A target for building a native install on Debian with Apache2.
-      * Run ``make configure TARGET=apache2-debian PASS="--help"`` to
-        get a list of accepted CLI options.

-  * apache2-debian-interactive

-      * An interactive version of *apache2-debian*.
-      * This target doesn't accept any CLI options.

-  * apache2-debian-docker (Build target for building Docker images.)

-      * A target for building Docker images.
-      * You can use PASS with ``--features [features]`` where ``[features]`` is a comma separated list of features to enable.
-See the section `4.3.2.
-Building a Docker image on Debian or Ubuntu`_ for more info.
+See `9.
+Build targets`_

+install-deps
+  Install the *composer* and *npm* dependencies needed for building LibreSignage. **You don't need to run this target manually because the configure target runs this one aswell.**

+configure-build
+  Generate a LibreSignage build configuration file.
+You need to pass ``TARGET=[target]`` to select a build target to use.
+You can also optionally use ``PASS=[pass]`` to pass any target specific arguments to the build configuration script.
+See `9.
+Build targets`_ **You don't need to run this target because the configure target runs this one aswell.**

+configure-system
+  Generate LibreSignage system configuration files. **You don't need to run this target because the configure target runs this one aswell.**

 install
   Install the LibreSignage distribution on the machine.
 Note that